cartman1978/Super-Mario/README.md

 Videogame section is now working as planned, is more easy to read and intuitive for the UI point of view.

+### Contact Form

+* Plan

+After visiting the website user is able to get in contact via email simple to make a request or receiving addition info.

+* Implementation

+I created responsive contact form with required inputs and with a fancy background image.

+* Test

+Form work as expected in terms of responsiveness for all the screen size but the background is not in line with the website design and not consistent with the design I had in mind.

+I searched online for an image of super mario warp zone and replace the previous one.

+* Result

+Now the contact section is solid and consistent with the rest of the design from the top to the bottom.

 Testing HTML with  [HTML Validator](https://validator.w3.org/), first results:
 * Warning
     * heading section lacks heading